 On 17 July 2020, Proximus confirmed press reports that the shareholders of BICS (Belgacom International Carrier Services) were exploring a potential sale of 51% of BICS's share, and Proximus' intention to retain 49% of this activity.
-Please refer to "Latest developments in 2021" below for more information.

 On 31 July 2020, Proximus announced two separate agreements aiming to establish partnerships to accelerate the roll-out of Fiber-to-the-home in Belgium.
 The first agreement with EQT Infrastructure/DELTA Fiber intends to pass Fiber to about 1.5 million homes and businesses in the Flanders region, while the second agreement with Antin/Eurofiber aims at passing Fiber to least 500 thousand homes and businesses in the Wallonia region.